hacktoon/sitegen/README.md

 ### Configure
 Open the *config.ini* in **_ion** folder and define your settings.
-* **base_url** - Will be used by for absolute linking.
+* **base_url** - Will be used for absolute linking.
 * **default_theme** - If a custom theme is not provided for a page, this theme will be used.
 * **blocked_dirs** - The directories you don't want Íon to read.

 ### Create your first page
-Just run the *spark* command in the site root folder to create a new page:
+Just run the *plug* command in the site root folder to create a new page:

-    python3 ion.py spark
+    python3 ion.py plug

 If you want create a different page, you have to pass a path as second parameter:

-    python3 ion.py spark path/to/folder
+    python3 ion.py plug path/to/folder

 This will create a *data.ion* model file.
 You're ready to start adding your own content: